Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Clearing your tracks.md

 	cat resource script to check the automations of deleting the files

-Methods to clear tracks after exploiting victim:
+**Methods to clear tracks after exploiting victim: Resource scripts**

 - Resource scripts:
 	- In meterpreter of the target run the resource file: ``resource path/resource_file.rc `` ![[Pasted image 20230925215156.png]]